jennynicoleaustin/angular-udemy/S9Services/S9: Notes.md

   - available in all components (not for other services )
 - Single Component
   - same instance of the service available in that component and all its children.

+Potential Considerations with having a single instance of a Service
+- Parent component has service injected
+  - children also have same service injected (listed in the provider)
+    - the one in the child will override and be a new instance of the service